camjackson/redux-eventstore/README.md

 Use this library on your Node.js backend to easily write Redux-style events ([usually known as actions](#events-vs-actions)) to an [Event Store](https://geteventstore.com/) stream.
 You can also subscribe a Redux store (still on the backend) to the stream, allowing you to page through all the events and reduce it to the current, in-memory state.
 You can then query that state in response to API requests, to provide data to a client (for example).
-Finally, you could use a Redux middleware to perform asynchronous tasks or side-effects in response to an event received from the stream.

 *(These docs assume some familiarity with Redux.
 If concepts like actions and reducers are new to you, you may first want to go check out the official [Redux docs](http://redux.js.org).)*